Western Painted Turtle

 In 2021 we launched our volunteer-based basking survey program, where volunteers went out to possible turtle habitat sites during basking season and checked for presence of Western Painted Turtles.
 We went to locations where the public had submitted observations to the province, but those observations were not confirmed by qualified professionals, usually due to a lack of photographic evidence, or the quality of submitted photos not allowing a confirmation of species.
 This work has resulted in the confirmation of WPT at Sywash marsh in Lantzville, as well as the confirmation of nesting happening at that site.
 As we continue with that work with our small but dedicated team of volunteers, we determined that additional data collection on nesting is needed to better assist with planning potential habitat restoration activities.

-The program will have volunteers to walk Buttertubs Marsh during the nesting season (mid-May to late July) at peak nesting hours (approximately 6:30 – 8:30pm), collect data on any nesting activities that are observed, and place caging to prevent predators like raccoons and crows from getting to the nest.
+Our Ambassador program is eager to recruit more volunteers.
+Volunteers walk Buttertubs Marsh during the nesting season (mid-May to late July) at peak nesting hours (approximately 6:30 – 8:30pm), collect data on any nesting activities that are observed, and place caging to prevent predators like raccoons and crows from getting to the nest.
+Please email the Stewardship Manager if you would like to get involved!